AI research scientist: complete hiring guide with job description

 Applied research scientists solve business problems using AI.
 Reducing customer churn.
 Speeding up document processing.
 Making recommendations more accurate.
 Their success metric is business impact.
 Revenue.
 Cost savings.
 User satisfaction.

-Studies indicate that outside tech giants and research labs, few organizations have the budget for pure research roles.
+McKinsey’s State of AI 2025 report found that only 6% of organizations are capturing meaningful value from AI.
+Outside tech giants and research labs, few organizations have the budget for pure research roles.
 Yet most research scientist postings read like they’re hiring for DeepMind.

 This mismatch creates expensive problems.
 You attract candidates who want to publish papers, not ship products.
 They join, get frustrated that you want production systems instead of research publications, and leave.
 You’ve spent six months and significant money to end up back where you started.